edgi-govdata-archiving/ECHO_modules/SBU-db.md

 * PGM_ID - This is the value of the key field in the program-specific table.
 Again, there may be multiple rows with different PGM_ID values for the same REGISTRY_ID value.

+The schema of the material views in the SBU database can be found in [the schema.psql](https://github.com/edgi-govdata-archiving/ECHOEPA-to-SQL/blob/main/schema.psql) file in the ECHOEPA-to-SQL Github repository.

 ### Defining DataSets - make_data_sets.py and data_set_presets.py